 Our flexible, online health sciences programs allow students the opportunity to earn their degrees while balancing work and family responsibilities.
-Along with a generous policy on transfer credit, students can use Excelsior College online courses, Excelsior College® Examinations, and other approved credit sources to complete degree requirements.
+Along with a generous policy on transfer credit, students can use Excelsior College online courses, UExcel[®] exams, and other approved credit sources to complete degree requirements.